FumaLab/FumaLab.github.io/join/index.md

 Graduate students are recruited through the [Integrative Biology and Biomedicine](https://gulbenkian.pt/ciencia/training/phd-programmes/ibb/){:target="_blank"} program hosted by the IGC.
 Calls are held yearly in February/March.
 Prospective students interested in joining our lab are encouraged to reach out prior to the call deadline.
 Candidacies from external PhD programs can occasionally be considered.

 ###### <i>Postdoctoral Fellows</i>
-A call for a postdoctoral position is currently open! [here](https://gulbenkian.pt/ciencia/wp-content/uploads/sites/47/2022/05/Call-Fellowship-Internal_MF-1.pdf){:target="_blank"} (deadline June 30th 2022) - The postdoc starting date is flexible!
+A call for a postdoctoral position is currently open! [here](https://gulbenkian.pt/ciencia/wp-content/uploads/sites/47/2022/05/Call-Fellowship-Internal_MF-1.pdf){:target="_blank"} (deadline June 30th 2022) <br>The postdoc starting date is flexible!!

 ###### <i>Undergraduate Students</i>